Give Yourself a Try: Critical response

 Mike Wass of Idolator called "Give Yourself a Try" a change of pace for the 1975, noting the song swaps the big, bold sound of their singles "Love Me" (2015) and "Somebody Else" (2016) for something grittier, and said it "sounds like more of statement of intent" rather than a lead single.
-Phil Witmer of Vice noted the song pivots away from the 1980s-inspired sophisti-pop of I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, while praising the humorous lyrics and guitar riff, commenting that it "would have lit up the New York indie rock scene in 2002".
+Phil Witmer of Vice noted the song pivots away from the 1980s-inspired sophisti-pop of I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, while praising the humorous lyrics and guitar riff, commenting that it "would have lit up the New York City indie rock scene in 2002".
 Joshua Copperman of Spin said "Give Yourself a Try" is emblematic of the 1975's signature sound, while noting it is more minimal than their previous works, comparing the song to a major-key version of "Disorder" if it were rendered by the Strokes.
 Michael Cragg of The Guardian praised the song's youthful zest and observed a departure from the band's previous INXS-inspired sound, writing it amalgamates influences from Joy Division, the Strokes' "12:51" (2003) and mid-2000s pop-punk.
 Similarly, Maura Johnston of Rolling Stone compared the song to the Strokes' "Hard to Explain" (2001), saying it falls somewhere within the jittery, riff-heavy modern-rock ideal.

 Ross Horton of musicOMH praised the affirmative messages present in "Give Yourself a Try" and predicted it would sound "superb" in a live setting.
 B.C. of GQ said the song filters melancholic themes through a self-help prism, praising the hopeful and wistful tone while comparing it to the Strokes, stating that "it's the closest I've felt to hearing the Strokes for the first time since, well, hearing the Strokes for the first time".
 Juan Rodriguez of No Ripcord called it a "dark, yet sincere look into Healy's restless self-searching".
 Enos wrote that the transition from childhood to adulthood can be both celebratory and scary, but by having a "dry-wit jam like 'Give Yourself a Try' under your belt, a gnarly life change can also be a blast".
 Claire Biddles of The Line of Best Fit said Healy fulfils his promise of sincerity and solemnity, believing these characteristics were more pronounced on "Give Yourself a Try" compared to their previous works.
 While describing the song as grave, serious and confessional, Biddles opined: "Any worries of self-help corniness are dampened by Healy's generous delivery."
-Libby Cudmore of Paste said the song is reminiscent of MGMT's "Time To Pretend" (2008), opining that Healy's "nasally vocals [paint a] melancholic picture of a misspent adulthood".
+Libby Cudmore of Paste said the song is reminiscent of MGMT's "Time to Pretend" (2008), opining that Healy's "nasally vocals [paint a] melancholic picture of a misspent adulthood".
 Jon Blistein of Rolling Stone called "Give Yourself a Try" thrilling, praising Healy's vocals for providing a "soft touch".